A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 Balanced budget.
 A budget in which revenues equal outlays.
 A balanced budget has neither a deficit nor a surplus.

-BEAT. (see Base erosion and anti-abuse tax)
+BEAT.
+(See Base erosion and anti-abuse tax)

-and deficit targets for at least the next five years and more usually for 10 years.
-A budget resolution does not actually appropriate funds, but instead, sets goals and establishes tax and spending priorities.
-It may include budget reconciliation instructions.
+Budget resolution.
+A non-binding congressional outline setting out total spending, revenue, and deficit targets for at least the next five years; most resolutions use a 10-year outlook.
+A budget resolution does not actually appropriate funds.
+It sets goals and establishes tax and spending priorities.
+It may also include budget Reconciliation instructions.

 C